Aamir-K11/Aamir-K11/README.md

 # Hello World, I'm [Aamir Khan](https://www.linkedin.com/in/aamirfarooqkhan/)

-## I'm a developer, a writer and a keen learner!
+## I'm a software developer, a writer and a keen learner!

 - 👀 I’m interested in software development and DevOps
 - 🌱 I’m currently learning Amazon Web Services (AWS)